Skip to content

 Short term storages also are operated less optimally in a rolling window model.
 There is a positive side to this as well, since perfect foresight linear optimization models are 'too optimal'.
 They don't reflect the forecast errors present in real life.
 So, a rolling window model might operate a bit more realistically than a single_solve model.
 A single_solve model can consider things happening far in the future when setting the storage level at present, even though in reality that information is not available.
 So, the total cost of a rolling_window model should always be higher than the total cost from a complete single_solve model that has perfect information.

-To set a dispatch rolling window model you need to set the object solve parameters:
+To set a dispatch rolling window model you need to set the entity solve parameters:

 • solve_mode: rolling_window